rayoriz/roboy_dialog/IntentGrouping/code/README.md

 Navigate to this directory structure and edit the file **sentence2vec.py**:

-	Go to the section  **'if __name__ == "__main__":'**
+	Go to the **main** section of the file

 	Change the following as per application needs.

-	Markup : * data      --> List of all utterances (sentences of different intents) from which the nearest neighbor has to be computed.
+	* data      --> List of all utterances (sentences of different intents) from which the nearest neighbor has to be computed.
 	* sentence  --> The utterance or sentence for which the most likely intent is to be found by looking up the nearest neighbors in the dataset.
 	* neighbors --> Number of nearest neighbors required to compute the semantic similarity of the given sentence.
 Default is set to 10

 Now, run the file as
 	**python sentence2vec.py**